What Is Average Handle Time (AHT) and How to Calculate It

 - Retail: 4.7 minutes

-Ultimately, Average Handling Time is relative.
-A good AHT is just one factor contributing to other, perhaps more critical metrics such as Customer Satisfaction (CSAT) and Net Promoter Score.
-If customers are frustrated with how long it takes to resolve their issues, lowering AHT is a good customer-focused initiative.
+Ultimately, average handle time is relative.
+A "good" AHT is only one input alongside more customer-centric metrics such as Customer Satisfaction (CSAT) and Net Promoter Score (NPS).
+If customers are frustrated by how long it takes to resolve issues, lowering AHT without sacrificing quality can be a meaningful, customer-focused initiative.

 Benefits of a Low Average Handle Time